dolthub/docs/packages/doltlab/content/reference/installer.md

 <h4 id="installer-config-reference-enterprise-customize-email-templates">email_templates</h4>

 _Boolean_.
 If true, generates email templates that can be customized. _Optional_.
+See [customizing DoltLab emails](../guides/enterprise.md#customize-automated-emails) for more information.

 ```yaml
 # example installer_config.yaml